WhoAmIRUS/Pixel-Hunter/README.md

 * `yarn dev` - to run webpack-dev-server for local development
 * `yarn build` - to get a final bundle with source-map in `/build/` folder

-After installing dependencies, please run `bin/install-git-hooks.sh`.
-This comand will install [git pre-commit hook](https://git-scm.com/book/gr/v2/Customizing-Git-Git-Hooks) into your local git repository.
-This hook will check before each commit if your JS- and CSS- changes are comply to our styleguides.
-If they're not - you'll see a list of error and warnings, and your commit will not be accepted by git, until you'd fix all of them.

-We're also have `.editorconfig` file in our repository, which is a great way to sync whitespace settings across team members.
+We're have `.editorconfig` file in our repository, which is a great way to sync whitespace settings across team members.
 Please install editorconfig plugin from "Download a Plugin" section of [editorconfig official site](http://editorconfig.org/).

 ## Preview your final bundle in `/build`